Faculty & Leaders

 Prior to coming to The Upper Room in July of 2010, Johnny spent 12 years at Lexmark International.
 While his professional life was in the corporate world,his personal search for a deeper connection to God carried him on a pilgrimage into the world of prayer and spiritual formation.
 One of the significant gifts of that journey was attending Academy 25 in Alabama in 2006-2007.
 He continued to be a part of the Academy ministry by serving on the leadership teams for the 25th Anniversary celebration in Alabama and the River Deep Wide conference in 2009.
 He currently leads occasional retreats near the Abbey of Gethsemani for the Merton Institute for Contemplative Living.
 Before moving to Nashville, he served as an ordained Deacon, staff youth minister, Sunday School teacher, retreat leader, and spiritual director in his local Baptist church.
 Johnny and his lovely wife Becky are proud parents of two sons that bring them great joy. ... more

-Since April 2008, Donna has filled an administrative role of the Academy office, assisting applicants and leadership teams with the tools and information they need.
+Since April 2008, Donna has filled an administrative role of the Academy office, assisting applicants and leadership teams for Two-Year and Five-Day Academies with the tools and information they need.
 A native Nashvillian, she offers a gracious welcome to everyone she encounters.
 Donna and her husband Randy have two daughters, son-in-law, four granddaughters and a grandson, all living locally. ... more

 Featured Academy Faculty